Invitation to Solitude and Silence - (Transforming Resources) by Ruth Haley Barton (Hardcover)

 Christianity Today Book Award

 Much of our faith and practice is about words--preaching, teaching, talking with others.
 Yet all of these words are not enough to take us into the real presence of God where we can hear his voice.
-This book is an invitation to you to meet God deeply and fully outside the demands and noise of daily life.
-It is an invitation to solitude and silence.
+In Invitation to Solitude and Silence, Ruth Haley Barton invites you to meet God deeply and fully outside the demands and noise of daily life.

-- An expanded edition that includes a discussion guide for groups,
+- an expanded edition that includes a discussion guide for groups; and

-- Spiritual practices to help you learn to practice silence, as an individual or in groups, and
+- spiritual practices to help you learn to practice silence as an individual or in groups.

 Review Quotes